Leslie Odom Jr.

-Odom currently voices the character of Owen Tillerman in the Apple TV+ animated musical-comedy series Central Park, for which he was nominated for an Primetime Emmy Award in 2020.
-Odom has released four albums, Leslie Odom Jr. (2014), Simply Christmas (2016), Mr. (2019), and The Christmas Album (2020).
-He released his autobiography Failing Up in 2018.
+Odom voiced the character of Owen Tillerman in the Apple TV+ animated musical-comedy series Central Park, for which he was nominated for an Primetime Emmy Award in 2020.
+Odom has released five albums: Leslie Odom Jr. (2014), Simply Christmas (2016), Mr. (2019), The Christmas Album (2020), and When a Crooner Dies (2023).
+He released his autobiography, Failing Up, in 2018.
+Odom returned to Broadway in 2023, playing the title role in Purlie Victorious for which he earned a Tony Award for Best Actor in a Play nomination.

 Early life and education

 Odom was born in Queens, New York City.
-His father Leslie Lloyd Odom worked in sales.
+His father, Leslie Lloyd Odom, worked in sales.
 One of his maternal great-grandfathers was from South Africa, and a maternal great-great-grandfather was from Bridgetown, Barbados.
 Odom's family moved to the East Oak Lane section of Philadelphia, where he grew up.
 He attended Julia R. Masterman School for middle school and Philadelphia High School for Creative and Performing Arts for high school.
 Odom and his family attended Canaan Baptist Church in the Germantown section of Philadelphia, where he sang solos in the church choir.

 He earned a degree with honors at Carnegie Mellon University in Pittsburgh, Pennsylvania, and then moved to Los Angeles in the summer of 2003.